codepath/android_guides/Paging-Library-Guide.md

    JsonHttpResponseHandler jsonHttpResponseHandler = createTweetHandler(callback);

    // params.key & requestedLoadSize should be used
-   // params.key should be used for the max_id= parameter in Twitter API. mClient.getHomeTimeline(params.key, params.requestedLoadSize, jsonHttpResponseHandler);
+   // params.key will be the lowest Twitter post ID retrieved and should be used for the max_id= parameter in Twitter API. mClient.getHomeTimeline(params.key, params.requestedLoadSize, jsonHttpResponseHandler);
 }
 ```